Skip to content Skip to site navigation

 General

-The cameras are not routinely monitored in real time, but may be monitored during a major event or in an emergency situation.
+The cameras are not routinely used to monitor activity in real-time with the exception of a major event or in an emergency situation.
 One limited exception is at high-security entry points, such as the SLAC main gate.

 Why are cameras being installed now?

 This is the culmination of years of discussion and analysis.
-The university, as an administrative entity, wants to ensure that existing cameras are being used responsibly and that the technology is being applied in a standardized way that reflects the university commitment to privacy.
-Stanford also wants to take measures to provide for the personal safety and security of residents, particularly students.
+The university, as an administrative entity, wants to ensure that existing cameras are being used responsibly and that the technology is being applied in a standardized way that reflects the university's commitment to privacy.
+Stanford also wants to take measures to provide for the personal safety and security of the campus community, particularly students and minors in residence.

 Placement of Cameras